adithyahosapate/Deep-reinforcement-learning/README.md

 ## Credits

-Credits go to Siraj Raval for the starter code
+Credits go to Siraj Raval for the starter code.